How to Delete Browsing Data in Google Chrome

 Click Privacy and security on the left menu.

 Click Delete browsing data.
-A new dialog box will pop up on your screen.
+A new dialog box will appear on your screen.

 The Shortcut